-I help people to invest in apartment buildings in the best US markets, getting them great returns on their investment dollars.
+I help people to invest passively in apartment buildings, where they don’t have to deal with the day-to-day operations, getting them great returns on their investment dollars.

-By choosing apartments where value can efficiently be added, we get great returns for our investors.
+By choosing apartments where we can add value and improve cash flow, we get great returns for our investors.

 Putting It All Together

 The small connections and chance meetings that we encounter regularly are often the start of something much bigger.

 You’ll build your list of potential investors through many different strategies, but these face-to-face encounters are a great place to start.
 It’s like scattering seeds.
 You never know which ones will grow.

 To be successful, you need to have a clear objective in mind (letting people know what benefits you offer), and a simple outline you can work from to deliver your elevator pitch.

 Whether your call to action directs the prospect to give you a call or visit your website, you probably realize that anybody who is interested in connecting with you will want to search for you on Google and check out your website.